Mati607/Cybersecurity-Threat-Detection/README.md

-# xPIDS: Explainable Provenance-Based Intrusion Detection System
+# Explainable AI based Intrusion Detection System

 **Enterprise-Grade Explainable AI Solution for Cybersecurity** - A production-ready machine learning system that not only detects security threats using advanced graph neural networks but also provides human-interpretable explanations for every decision.
 This addresses the critical business need for AI transparency in high-stakes security environments where "black box" models are unacceptable.